INCA TRAIL IN MARCH

 The Classic Inca Trail re-opens in March after closing for maintenance the whole month of February.
 In terms of weather, March is still a rainy month after January and February.
 But it is the tail end of the wet season, so the dry days are coming through more and more along the Inca Trail as March advances.
 Moreover, this time of the year enables hikers to see some wild fauna by the trail since they have returned to empty places in February feeling the quietness of the valleys and trails.
 Travelers share the trail with fewer people at this time of the year, so hiking on the Inca trail in March is certainly an option and enjoyable either.
 If you hike Inca Trail in March, prepare and pack for any weather conditions.
 The weather constantly changes quickly and can swing from clear skies to heavy rain.

 Did you know that only AB Expeditions (Local Travel Company) provides proper trekking gear to their porters?
 Also, they provide satellite phones and a private toilet tent on their Inca Trail trips.
-Book your Inca trail 4 days with them!
+Click here to book your Inca trail 4 days with us!

 Things to know